AngeloJacobo/UberDDR4/example_demo/axku3/README.md

 (`DEBUG_CSR_ENABLE=0`).
 The nominal clean full-range result is **0x0c000000 = 201,326,592 matching reads**, zero errors.

-LED0 reports `init_done`; all four LEDs report `init_failed` with failure taking priority.
-Status clears on reset, including internal recovery.
-The active-low fan control is held enabled.
-The pushbutton and Clocking Wizard lock control the wrapper's reset register.
+LED0 reports `init_failed`; all remaining three LEDs report `init_done`.
+The active-low fan control is held enabled. .
 Startup calibration includes DDR4 initialization, native delay readiness, write leveling, final read training and then BIST.
-Wait for actual completion; no fixed wall-clock completion time is guaranteed.

 This wrapper carries no on-chip observability: it builds no debug cores and `DEBUG_CSR_ENABLE=0` leaves the CSR port unanswered, so the LEDs are the only runtime status the board reports.
 The earlier debug cores in this example were removed because they could not meet timing at 300 MHz.

-A pass/fail LED is weaker evidence than the historical qualification's final criteria, which read training state and failure flags, read-eye widths, per-lane trained mCL, BIST comparison counts, RIU status and the bounded-recovery count.
-Recovering any of those means adding observability back and rebuilding: set `DEBUG_CSR_ENABLE=1` and drive the debug Wishbone port, or add your own debug cores.
-Either costs timing margin at this clock, so close timing again before trusting a run.
-Capture what you add before resetting a failed board; status clears on reset, including internal recovery.
-BIST and its diagnostics overwrite memory.

 ## Board-level simulation